awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/_index.md

 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com

 ## Introduction
-This hands-on lab will guide you through the steps to **govern cost and usage** of an organisation and create visibility for your **cloud finance** using **AWS Tag Editor** & **AWS Cost Categories** features. **AWS Tag Editor** can be used to see any tags that are attached to resources and allow you to modify tags for them. **AWS Cost Categories** can be used for resource categorization which can be used for expenditure and usage awareness.
+This hands-on lab will guide you through the steps to govern cost and usage of an organisation and create visibility for your cloud finance using **AWS Tag Editor** and **AWS Cost Categories** features.
+AWS Tag Editor can be used to see any tags that are attached to resources and allow you to modify tags for them.
+AWS Cost Categories can be used for resource categorization which can be used for expenditure and usage awareness.

 ## Goals
 - Organize cloud workloads/resources